-An abrupt bend in the river checked its flow at this point, creating a
+An abrupt bend in the river checked its flow at this point, creating

-were so jammed cowboys could walk across on
+bars.
+Frequently cattle were so jammed cowboys could walk across on

 of the frontier regiment, which patrolled Texas' northernmost border

 during Confederacy (1861-65).
-During cattle era, a town began here, its
+During cattle era, a town began here,

-captivity.
+from Indian captivity.
 Local cemetery (1 mi.
-SE) contains many graves of these Texas pioneers.
+SE) contains many graves

-Cattle & Ranching
+Texas Cattle &

-Escapes, in its purpose to preserve historic, endangered and vanishing Texas,
+in its purpose to preserve historic, endangered and vanishing Texas,

 asks that anyone wishing to share their local history and vintage/historic